 Awards we typically grant for the CoreSLP program:

-- Department Work Study – The primary mechanism of Departmental funding for new Master’s students is through the federally subsidized Work Study program.
-Qualified students can earn an hourly wage working in our department, often in SPHSC research labs.
+- Work Study – One mechanism of funding for new Master’s students is through the federally subsidized Work Study program.
+Qualified students can earn an hourly wage working in our department or elsewhere on campus, sometimes in SPHSC research labs.
 The work study hourly rate varies across campus and within our department, ranging from $15 - $32.
 The Office of Financial Aid will let you know if you qualify as long as you completed the FAFSA application.
-If you do qualify, contact Graduate Program Advisor, Chrissie Chang.
+If you do qualify, contact student services.

 - Public Schools Scholarship – Each year there are several $2,000 awards given to first year Master’s students planning to work in the public schools post-graduation.
 The scholarship application opens annually during Summer quarter.